iolite312/Agenda/README.md

 # Agenda

-Agenda is just like it says a agenda application.
+Agenda is just like it says a agenda application

 ## Running the application